 Home aligners have become a popular teeth-straightening option, especially for busy adults.
-However, they’re primarily a cosmetic treatment and not meant for more severe cases.
+However, they’re primarily a cosmetic treatment and can’t correct severe misalignments or jaw irregularities.
 The best candidates for home aligner treatment are people with mild-to-moderate cases of crowding or spacing.
 If your condition is more complicated, you may need a more traditional treatment, like braces or Invisalign.

-Complex misalignments often require a more hands-on, comprehensive treatment, and home aligners simply can’t offer that level of customer service.
+Complex misalignments often require a more hands-on, comprehensive treatment, and home aligners simply can’t offer that level of intensive clinical oversight.
 Since home aligners don’t include any in-person office visits, the dentist who monitors your treatment can’t safely make mid-treatment changes that will drastically improve a severe misalignment or bite issue.

-One of home aligner treatment’s main draws is the expedited treatment time.
-More severe issues aren’t resolved quite as fast.
-Luckily, most people are considered a good fit for home aligners.
+One of home aligner treatment’s main draws is the expedited treatment time, since they’re typically used for mild misalignments that don’t take long to correct.
+Luckily, most people are a good fit for home aligners.
 Home aligner providers typically accept about 70% of the cases they receive, so there’s a good chance that you’ll be approved.

 How Does At-Home Treatment Work?

-The first step to start home aligner treatment is choosing a provider.
+Before beginning home aligner treatment, you need to choose a provider.
 There are several options on the market, each with their own unique advantages.
-Our top picks are byte, Candid, and AlignerCo, but you’ll need to decide which one is best for you.
-After choosing a provider, you’ll need to go to their website to order an impression kit.
+Our top pick is Byte, but the best fit for you depends on your unique smile and priorities.
+Once you’ve selected a provider, go to their website to order an impression kit.

-Home aligner companies use the impression kit to determine your candidacy for treatment.
-The company will send a kit to your home with instructions to take accurate impressions.
-Unfortunately, it can be challenging to take impressions on your own, so some companies offer free 3D scans instead.
-Only SmileDirectClub and Candid currently have retail locations where you can schedule a free scan – every other provider requires you to purchase an impression kit.
+Home aligner companies use dental impressions to determine your candidacy for treatment.
+The company will send a kit to your home with instructions for creating molds of your teeth.
+Unfortunately, taking impressions on your own can be challenging, and some people need multiple tries to get it right.
+That’s why SmileDirectClub opened retail locations where you can get free teeth scans instead of ordering an impression kit.
+But they’re the only company with this option — every other provider requires you to purchase an impression kit.

 Once you’ve been approved for treatment, the company will create a customized treatment plan that shows your teeth at every step in the process.
-If you’re happy with the plan, you’ll approve it and pay for your aligners.
+If you’re happy with the plan, you’ll approve it and pay the full amount (or enroll in a payment plan).
 Then, the company will manufacture your aligners and ship them directly to your home.

-Your home aligner package will also include instructions that you should follow for a successful treatment.
-Most importantly, every provider recommends that patients wear their aligners for 22 hours per day, only removing them to eat, drink, or brush.
-You’ll wear your aligners for an average of 6 months before completing treatment.
-However, byte boasts an average treatment time of just 3 months.
+Your home aligner package will also include instructions to follow for a successful treatment.
+If you go with a standard all-day aligner plan, you’ll need to wear your aligners for 22 hours per day, only removing them to eat, drink, or brush your teeth.
+You’ll wear your aligners for an average of 4–6 months before completing treatment.

-If you choose byte or SmileDirectClub, you’ll have a nighttime-only treatment option as well, which only requires 10 hours of daily wear and have slightly longer overall timelines.
+Byte, SmileDirectClub, AlignerCo, and NewSmile also offer nighttime-only treatment options, which only require ten hours of daily wear and have slightly longer overall timelines.